JohnDorsey/PyCellEliminationRun/readme.md

     WavePrep.convertAudio("source file name.wav","destination file name.wav")

   The above takes an int16 44.1kHz stereo source file and creates a uint8 44.1kHz mono destination file, the default format that other parts of the project expect.
-With some settings tweaks, the entire project should allow audio with any integer specified as the maximum value per sample.
+This is not a limitation of the Cell Elimination Run algorithm, which supports any integer as the maximum sample value,

     import Testing